Granary Burying Ground: History

-The Burying Ground was originally part of the Boston Common, which then encompassed the entire block.
+The Burying Ground was originally part of Boston Common, which then encompassed the entire block.
 The southwest portion of the block was taken for public buildings two years after the cemetery was established, which included the Granary and a house of correction.
 The north portion of the block was used for housing.

 Tombs were initially placed near the back of the property.
 Puritan churches did not believe in religious icons or imagery, so the people of Boston used tombstones as an outlet for artistic expression of their beliefs about the afterlife.
 One of the most popular motifs was the "Soul Effigy," a skull or "death’s head" with a wing on each side, that represented the soul flying to heaven after death.
 On May 15, 1717, a vote was passed by the town to enlarge the Burying Ground, by taking part of the highway on the eastern side, now Tremont Street.
 The enlargement was carried out in 1720 when 15 tombs were created and assigned to a number of Boston families.

 Eleven large European elms fronted it on Tremont Street.
 The elms were planted in 1762 by Major Adino Paddock and John Ballard and reached ten feet in circumference by 1856.
 The walk under the elms was known as "Paddock's Mall".
 The rest of the grounds were devoid of any trees.
 The first major improvement was undertaken in 1830, when a number of trees were planted around the grounds.
 In 1840, an iron fence was built on Tremont Street.
 The fence was designed by Boston architect Isaiah Rogers at a cost of $5,000, half paid by the city and half by public subscription.
 Rogers designed an identical Egyptian revival gateway for Newport's Touro Cemetery.
+In the mid-19th century, the ground's headstones were rearranged in neat rows to accommodate the use of early lawn mowers for maintenance.

 In January 2009, a previously unknown crypt was discovered when a tourist on a self-guided tour of the cemetery fell through the ground into what appeared to be a stairway leading to a crypt.
 The stairway had been covered with a piece of slate, which gave way due to advanced age.
 The tourist was not hurt, nor did she come into contact with any human remains.
 The crypt is 8 by 12 feet and is structurally intact.
 It is possibly the resting place of Jonathan Armitage, a Boston selectman from 1732 to 1733.

 In May 2011, Boston officials announced a $300,000 refurbishment project designed to repair and restore the historic site, including widening paths in the cemetery and providing new observation sites: $125,000 will be provided by the Freedom Trail Foundation and the city will pay the rest.